+What is commitment?
 What does it mean to you to: "commit your whole life to Christ our God?"
 Is this possible?
 How?

 After a few minutes of silent writing, ask participants to share what they wrote and facilitate a discussion using the prompts as a guide.